 The Dallas City Council unanimously adopted a new Economic Development Policy (EDP) in May 2021.
 The new policy sets out clear policy goals focused on fostering economic growth and social progress for all residents.
-The Office of Economic Development's (OED) current incentive policies were created prior to adoption of the EDP.
-Therefore, OED incentive programs are being updated This policy is intended to align with equitable economic development policy priorities specified in the EDP.
+This policy is intended to align with equitable economic development policy priorities specified in the EDP.
 This document replaces the Public/Private Partnership Program - Guidelines and Criteria adopted by Council on June 8, 2022, by Resolution No. 22-0901; the Tax Increment Finance (TIF) Policy adopted by Council on June 17, 2015, by Resolution No. 15-1144; and the Public Improvement District (PID) Policy adopted by Council on March 25, 2020, by Resolution No. 20-0496.
 This policy applies to incentive applications received on or after January 1, 2023.